Did you know that the average size of the American dinner plate has increased 36% since 1960, going from 8 inches to 12 inches in diameter?

 This can help you establish a healthy relationship with food, lose weight, and stop the cycle of dieting and self-hatred.

-You begin to understand how food is nourishment versus a reward or punishment.
+You begin to understand how food is nourishment instead of seeing it as a reward or punishment.

 Hi I'm Caroline 💕